 Will I have to talk in front of others, or can I just sit and listen?
 Our small groups are like a family — sometimes you talk and sometimes you listen.
 But no one is forced to lead, talk or even pray out loud.
 Time is on your side.
 As you feel more connected with the other group members, you’ll soon discover that your thoughts and perspective on the topic of study is of value to others, which leads to comfort in sharing.

-Will I be expected to be connected to one group “forever“?
+Will I be expected to be connected to one group forever?
 No. While we believe that longevity in a group creates lasting friendships, accountability and spiritual transformation, we want you to feel welcome to consider another group or help launch a new group if you are feeling led to do so.
-Besides, most of our groups are for a 10-week commitment at a time.
-GROUP SEARCH!

 Where do the Home Groups meet?
 Our Home Groups meet in various homes throughout the North County, from Oceanside to Carmel Valley and everywhere in between.
 We also have groups that meet at church, coffee houses, restaurants, business offices, community clubhouses, in the mountains, at the beach and more.